dvescovi1/openmrn/applications/load_test/README.md

 There may be jitter in the exact timing of the packets generated, but there is no drift, i.e. the speed averages to the desired throughput.

-### Load generator for MCUs

-There is a character driver `freertos_drivers/ti/TivaTestPacketSource.hxx` which is able to generate a fixed stream of GridConnect packets.
-This is specific to TI's driverlib SDK because it is using a hardware timer for accurate packet timing and delivery.

-The target `applications/load_test/targets/frertos.armv7m.ek-tm4c123gxl` is using the fake packet source with a hub to emit it to a CAN-bus port.
-This configuration also tests the gridconnect parsing code's efficiency.

 # Measurement techniques